 All the same, they admitted that there were difficulties in bringing complicity charges against groups of people for acts committed in the course of the war.
-Even if the entente powers managed to capture both the ex-Kaiser who had given the general orders and the military personnel who had carried them out, this might prove to be counterproductive, because 'we would only manage, and not without difficulty, to restrict the scope of [Wilhelm II's] personal responsibility by limiting it to a few specific cases, where in fact these cases are countless, and make him appear to be an accessory when in fact he holds a principal role'.12
+Even if the entente powers managed to capture both the ex-Kaiser, who had given the general orders, and the military personnel who had carried them out, this might prove to be counterproductive, because 'we would only manage, and not without difficulty, to restrict the scope of [Wilhelm II's] personal responsibility by limiting it to a few specific cases, where in fact these cases are countless, and make him appear to be an accessory when in fact he holds a principal role'.
+9

 There was one final lesson to be learned from Louis Malvy's trial.
-His case had been heard by the Senate, convened as a high court under the terms of Article 12 of the Constitutional Act, 16 July 1875, which states: 'Le Sénat peut être constitué en cour de justice par un décret du président de la République, rendu en conseil des ministres, pour juger toute personne prévenue d'attentat contre la sûreté de l'État.'13 In other words, this was a special court constituted to deal with special 'political' crimes - those committed against the security of the state.
+His case had been heard by the Senate, convened as a high court under the terms of Article 12 of the Constitutional Act, 16 July 1875, which states: 'Le Sénat peut être constitué en cour de justice par un décret du président de la République, rendu en conseil des ministres, pour juger toute personne prévenue d'attentat contre la sûreté de l'État.'
+In other words, this was a special court constituted to deal with special 'political' crimes - those committed against the security of the state.
 Questions were raised during the Malvy proceedings about its status and jurisdiction.
 Did the Senate, convened as a court, have the status of a sovereign court?
 And if so, was it able to dispense justice without adhering strictly to the Penal Code?
-The answer was affirmative, because it deployed what The Times called the 'elastic procedure of French justice' by choosing not to deliver a verdict on Léon Daudet's initial charges of treason.14 Instead, a verdict was delivered on the public prosecutor's charge (submitted after the trial had begun) of 'culpable negligence and criminal disregard of the duties of the Minster of the Interior15 The wide jurisdictional latitude that the Senate granted itself did not go unnoticed.
-Larnaude and de Lapradelle, while contemplating a special international court to consider
+The answer was affirmative, because it deployed what The Times called the 'elastic procedure of French justice' by choosing not to deliver a verdict on Léon Daudet's initial charges of treason.
+10 Instead, a verdict was delivered on the public prosecutor's charge (submitted after the trial had begun) of 'culpable negligence and criminal disregard of the duties of the Minster of the Interior'.
+11 The wide jurisdictional latitude that the Senate granted itself did not go unnoticed.
+Larnaude and de Lapradelle, while contemplating a special international court to consider special 'political' international crimes, drew the parallels between their enterprise and the handling of the Malvy 'affair':

-11 Larnaude and de Lapradelle, Examen, p.
-9. Original emphases.
-12 Ibid., p.10.
+8 Larnaude and de Lapradelle, Examen, 9.
+Original emphases.